Remote State Estimation over Unreliable Channels with Unreliable Feedback: Strategies and Limits: Introduction

 \section{Introduction}

-Cyber-physical systems represent complex real-time systems that intricately integrate computational algorithms with dynamical processes, thereby facilitating seamless interactions between the digital and physical realms\cite{kim2012cyber}.
-These systems harness computation, communication, and control to optimize efficiency, adaptability, and automation across diverse domains, including smart factories, smart healthcare, and smart transportation.
-A significant challenge within cyber-physical systems arises from their inherent dynamism, which requires continuous status updating to capture the latest information about the physical environment.
-As a step towards addressing this challenge, in this article, we develop a framework for networked estimation in a system composed of a source that is observed by a sensor, a remote monitor that needs to estimate the state of the source in real time, and a communication channel that connects the source to the monitor.
+Cyber-physical systems are intricate real-time systems that integrate digital and physical components~\cite{kim2012cyber}.
+These systems harness computation, communication, and control to optimise efficiency, adaptability, and automation in diverse domains, including smart factories, smart healthcare, and smart transportation.
+A significant challenge within cyber-physical systems arises from their inherent dynamism, which requires continuous status updating to capture the latest information about the physical environment~\cite{sun2017, sun2019, maatouk2020age, kriouile2021global, voi, voi2, touraj-power, soleymaniCUP, soleymani2024found, soleymani2024consis}.
+As a step towards addressing this challenge, in this article, we develop a framework for remote state estimation in a networked system\footnote{Throughout our study, a networked system is defined as a composed system operating over a communication network, where components interact via exchanged messages subject to communication constraints.} composed of a source that is observed by a sensor, a remote monitor that needs to estimate the state of the source in real time, and a communication channel that connects the source to the monitor.
 The source is a partially observable dynamical process, and the communication channel is a packet-erasure channel with feedback.
-This framework is motivated by cyber-physical systems operating over digital networks, where the quality of decision making tightly depends on the availability of sensory observations transmitted as data packets, while packet loss appears as an inevitable phenomenon due to the real-time nature of the operation.
-Our main objective in this article is to obtain the fundamental performance limits of the underlying networked system in the sense of a causal tradeoff between the packet rate and the mean square error when both forward and backward channels are unreliable.
-To that end, we seek for an optimal coding policy profile that determines the policies of an encoder and a decoder, which are collocated with the source and the monitor, respectively.
+This framework is motivated by cyber-physical systems operating over packet-switching networks, where the quality of decision making tightly depends on the availability of sensory observations transmitted as data packets, while packet loss appears as an inevitable phenomenon due to the real-time nature of the operation.
+Our main objective is to identify the optimal strategies and the fundamental performance limits of the underlying system in the sense of a causal tradeoff between the packet rate and the mean square error when both forward and backward channels are unreliable, a setting that is crucial for designing robust decision-making architectures in modern communication-limited cyber-physical systems.
+To that end, we search for an optimal coding policy profile that determines the policies of an encoder\footnote{In our study, the encoder is an entity that decides when and what information to transmit based on sensory information, network conditions, and system dynamics.} and a decoder\footnote{In our study, the decoder is an entity responsible for estimating the state of the source in real time based on received information, network conditions, and system dynamics.}, collocated with the source and the monitor, respectively.